Millions of Brits head abroad for The Great Christmas and New Year Getaway

 The Christmas getaway in numbers

-Hundreds of thousands of passengers are departing from Scottish airports, with 262,184 travelling through Edinburgh alone, as well as large numbers leaving from other regional airports, including 33,615 from London Southend.
+Hundreds of thousands of passengers will be leaving from Scottish airports, with 200,000 departing from Edinburgh alone, as well as from other regional airports.

-A significant number of people are also travelling across the English Channel by ferry or through the Channel Tunnel, with hundreds of thousands heading off on the Eurostar who report their busiest day will be 21 December.
+A significant number of people are also travelling across the English Channel by ferry or through the Channel Tunnel.

 Mark Tanzer, ABTA Chief Executive said: